CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `2SamanthaDanes1999-10-12Female 4VikkiFernando2005-05-17Female `.
+- It prints `Successfully connected to the database.` and `4VikkiFernando2005-05-17Female `.

-- It prints `Successfully connected to the database.` and `2SamanthaDanes1999-10-12Female 4VikkiFernando2005-05-17Female 6AlisaElls1999-06-30Female `.
+- It prints `Successfully connected to the database.` and `Vikki Fernando 2005-05-17 Female `.

 /// type=MS, answer=[2,3,4,5]